Core modules are compulsory. You do not need to register for core modules; simply check your timetable on Start.warwick.

 The modules are all approved for students on these degree courses and year of study.
 The list is not exhaustive - if other outside options appeal to you please complete an online Unusual Options Request Form available through the current students section of the Economics website and obtain permission from the department offering the module.
 Typically, the principle we adopt in Economics is that, within your course regulations, we will permit you to choose any year-specific option offered by any department in the University, provided that you satisfy the pre-requisites or other requirements for that module and that the offering department permits you to take the module.
 NB - you will usually NOT be permitted to take 100-coded modules in your Final Year.

 When selecting your optional modules, please make sure that your choices are consistent with your degree course regulations.
 Note that some of the modules in the lists are core or optional core on some Economics-based degree courses.
-View the lists of approved modules online.
+A list of approved modules can be found by clicking into each year of study.

 If you wish to take an option module not listed explicitly as "an approved option" under your degree course regulations, please submit an unusual option form through the current students section of the Economics website.
 Your request will be considered on its merits, by the Director of Undergraduate Studies, who will decide after checking for consistency and fair treatment.